apausa/uocMastermindGame/README.md

 # Mastermind Game

 Selected exercise from the 'Computer Structure' course within the Bachelor's degree in Software Development at Universitat Oberta de Catalunya (UOC).

-The practical work described below consists in programming a set of subroutines in assembly language x86_64, which must be called from a C program.
+The project consists in programming a set of subroutines in assembly language.

 ## Description